 My Simple Whole Roast Chicken is incredibly juicy, flavorful, and perfect for Sunday dinner!
-I’ve created a Whole30 & Paleo version of my favorite roast chicken recipe, and it’s just as good as the original!
-Simple for beginners, but a favorite of pros!
+This Whole30 & Paleo version of my favorite roast chicken recipe with carrots is just as mouth-watering and delicious as the original!

 If you call yourself a home cook and you’ve never made a whole chicken, I think it’s time.
 It’s time to experience the deliciousness of home cooked chicken, the way it makes your house smell like Sunday dinner, and the frugality of homemade chicken broth.

 Plus, cooking a whole chicken is basically like cooking a MINI turkey, so you’re getting in some good practice for Turkey Day!

 I started cooking whole chickens regularly at home over a year ago.
 We get one every month in our ButcherBox (affiliate link!) delivery, so it’s become a regular monthly tradition.

 After practicing month after month for over a year, I feel confident enough to explain the process to someone who has never done it before.
 Hopefully that’s why you’re here!

 Total Time: 2 hours